ucdavis/hpccf-docs/docs/hive/lssc0-data-migration.md

 #### Copy your LSSC0 home directory to Hive:

-Please ensure you have an account on Hive by creating one at [HiPPO](https://hippo.ucdavis.edu), then SSH to `transfer.hive.hpc.udavis.edu` using your Campus Login ID and passphrase (or SSH key pair if you submitted one via HiPPO).
+Please ensure you have an account on Hive by creating one at [HiPPO](https://hippo.ucdavis.edu), then SSH to `transfer.hive.hpc.ucdavis.edu` using your Campus Login ID and passphrase (or SSH key pair if you submitted one via HiPPO).

 ???
 Note "Hive transfer node"